usethesource/rascal-website/docs/Recipes/Basic/Factorial/index.md

 ```

-<1> `fac` is defined using a conditional expression to distinguish cases.
+<1> `fac1` is defined using a conditional expression to distinguish cases.
 <2> `fac2` distinguishes cases using pattern-based dispatch ([Rascal Functions](../../../Rascal/Declarations/Function)).
     Here the case for `0` is defined.
 <3> Here all other cases for `fac2` are defined (as indicated by the `default` keyword).